-A chemical peel is an aesthetic procedure performed to achieve better skin tone and to remove fine lines, especially on the face.
+A chemical peel is an aesthetic procedure performed to achieve better skin tone and to remove fine lines on the face.
+Contact our office in Birmingham, Alabama today to learn more about chemical peels.

-The Vi Peel™ Skin Care System represent a true breakthrough in skin rejuvenation.
+The Vi Peel® Skin Care System represent a true breakthrough in skin rejuvenation.
 This product is safe, simple, practical and virtually painless, with superior results.

 Physicians ultimately achieve “true repair” for their patients without hindering their fast paced lifestyle.
 Patients return periodically, with maintenance protocols between office visits, for optimum results.